 How big is your home

-- This is special starter pack deal that comprises a T3520 controller, 6 off wired TRV heads for 6 radiators (more if you group radiators) and all the software; including email, Text alerts and mobile phone Apps.
+- This is special starter pack deal that comprises a T3520 controller (3 temperature probes & 1 wired wall temperature sensor included), 6 off wired TRV heads for 6 radiators (more if you group radiators) and all the software; including email, Text alerts and mobile phone Apps.
 If you have more radiators, then call us and we will help you size the system that meets your needs.
-The cost of adding extra radiators to the system is not too expensive, so long as we can do everything using the 8 relays on the T3520 controller.
-If you need more relays then this is not a problem, but it adds £397 to the price tag as you will need an extra T3516 sub unit to connect to the T3520 controller; but it does give you a further 8 relays, 8 temperature sensor inputs and 8 occupancy or switch inputs to use.
+Adding extra radiators to the system is not expensive, so long as we can do everything using the 8 relays on the T3520 controller.
+If you need more relays then this is not a problem, but it adds £587 to the price tag as you will need an extra T3516-ETH sub unit to connect to the T3520 controller; but it does give you a further 8 relays, 8 temperature sensor inputs and 8 digital inputs.

-- So, for an outlay of £758 you would typically cut 20% to 30% off your heating bill.
+- So, for an outlay of £1,430 you would typically cut 20% to 30% off your heating bill.
 You then need to work out how much this would be, divide it into the cost of the equipment to work out your pay-back period.
-We usually find that this is less than 5 years and in a number of cases has been just a few months.
-It all depending on how dreadful you current control system is?
-Remember, the Government’s Green Deal program expected a payback for “energy saving measures” to be 15+ years and the energy saving cost on double glazing to be 25 years.
+With the current Energy Crisis, we find that this ranges from less than 2½ years to just a few months.
+It all depending on how dreadful your current control system is and how expensive your energy bill (gas/electricity) has become?
 So, in this context HeatingSave looks pretty good!

 New build or refurbing/converting your home??